Wikipedia - Free Ency

 Fuel Cell Vehicles (FCVs) have the potential to significantly reduce our dependence on foreign oil and lower harmful emissions that contribute to climate change, from U.S. Department of Energy.
 Why is fuel economy important?
 1. Saves money.
 2. Reduces climate change.
 3. Reduces oil dependence costs.
 4. Increases energy sustainability.

 Fuels and Energy Sources from Society of Automotive Engineers (SAE International).
-History of Fuel Cells, How Fuel Cells Work.
+History of Fuel Cells and Fuel Cell Basics from Fuel Cell Store, How Fuel Cells Work from U.S. Department of Energy.

 Green License Plates. and how to get them from Ontario Ministry of Transportation.